 Strategy # Activity Achievements Progress Status Not Started Behind Schedule Strengthen Initiated On Schedule 2.5 Controls on Subscriber Systems TCEQ was asked via letter from the BIG to consider adding a permit requirement to document subscriber systems or require subscriber system permits.
-In Progress Ahead of Schedule Completed Tracking Not Started Behind Schedule 5 to 6 increctors can conduct tocused capitany sewer evertions investigations during rain Initiated On Schedule 2.6 Penalties for Violations In Progress Ahead of Schedule Completed Tracking H-GAC maintains the on-site sanitary sewage facility permit database that shows permits by age, authorized agent, and the number of on-site sewage facilities per square mile.
+In Progress Ahead of Schedule Completed Tracking 2.6 Penalties for Violations The TCEQ is revising its Enforcement Initiation Criteria, revision 15.
+TCEQ inspectors can conduct focused sanitary sewer overflow investigations during rain events even if the facility has never reported a sanitary sewer overflow.
+Not Started Behind Schedule Initiated On Schedule 2.6 inspectors can conduct tocused sanitary sewer overtlow investigations during rain In Progress Ahead of Schedule Completed Tracking H-GAC maintains the on-site sanitary sewage facility permit database that shows permits by age, authorized agent, and the number of on-site sewage facilities per square mile.
 In 2018, there were 46,167 permitted OSSFs and an estimated 172,537 without permits.
 Not Started Behind Schedule OSSF Identify and Harris County and East Aldine Management District continue to install sewer service in the Aldine region using grant funding.
 Many of the abandoned OSSFs were failing as evidenced by violations.
 See the included success story for more information.
-Initiated On Schedule so 3.1 Address Failing Systems In Progress Ahead of Schedule Completed Tracking
+Initiated On Schedule so 3.1 Address Failing Systems In Progress Ahead of Schedule Harris County and the Airline Improvement District continued to install sewer service in the Airline region using grant funding.
+Harris County and Airline Improvement District had made 45 connections to new sanitary sewer system in 2018 for a total of 175 connections since 2017.
+67 OSFFs were abandoned in 2018 for a total 382 since 2017.
+Many of the abandoned OSSFs were failing as evidenced by violations.
+Completed Tracking